ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 **New repository name**: Name of the GRIT Repository to be used for Change Request Management.

 The default behavior of the toolchain is to `Use default GRIT change request management repository` that creates a new Change Request Management Repository as IBM hosted GRIT Repository.
-Please choose a unique name for the new repository.
+Choose a unique name for the new repository.

 In case you have an existing Change Request repository from an existing CD Toolchain, use the `Advanced Options` toggle button to configure the same for this pipeline.